seamuscampbell/ranked-choice-voting/README.md

 # Ranked Choice Voting #

 The issue with proprietary ranked choice voting systems is that there is no way for them to keep a "no endorsement" as a candidate from round to round, as many organizations require.
 This program allows you to designate a candidate who cannot be eliminated (e.g. "no endorsement").
-The methodology used is that of a modified Single Transferrable Vote (STV)."
+The methodology used is that of a modified Single Transferrable Vote (STV).

 ## Algorithm ##
 - Put all candidates into a 2-dimensional array with the first dimension being the individual ballot and the second dimension being the order